aws-amplify/docs/js/api.md

 RestAPI.configure();
 ```

-Similarly to use only Graphql API you can run: `npm install @aws-amplify/api-graphql` and then in your code
+Similarly to use only the Graphql API you can run: `npm install @aws-amplify/api-graphql` and then in your code:

 ```javascript
 import GraphqlAPI, { graphqlOperation } from '@aws-amplify/api-graphql';